Susurrus-LLC/langua/README.md

 ### Morph

 LanguaMorph is a tool for modeling historical sound change according to arbitrary rules of phonetic change.
-It can also be used to reverse historical sound change according to those same rules in order to guess at a word's proto-language roots.

 ### Deriv

-LanguaDeriv is a tool for modeling word derivation according to arbitrary rules of morphosyntactics.
+LanguaDeriv is a tool for modeling word derivation based on a given list of lexemes and affixes.

 ### Frequen